 An appearance by a lawyer before the court, by writing, or in person, confers disciplinary jurisdiction upon the court under these rules.

-Rule 8.
+Rule 9.
 Service of Papers.

-Service of papers under these rules shall be by personal service or by first class mail addressed to the respondent or respondent's attorney.
+Service of papers under these rules must be by personal service or by first class mail addressed to the respondent or respondent's attorney.

-Rule 9.
+Rule 10.
 Special Duties of the Clerk.